Our impact

 Trust: Boosting self-confidence thanks to the trust and equity that’s built into our approach to grant-making.

-Looking to the future, we aim to have had a positive impact on the lives and careers of more than 100,000 emerging artists in more than 100 countries by 2035.
+Our mission is to have had a positive impact on the lives and careers of more than 100,000 emerging artists in more than 100 countries by 2035.

 Passion and talent alone mean very little if you don’t have access or support — and that’s why institutions like The Supporting Act Foundation are so important.